panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 In the previous example, the higher-order function `persons.map(greet)` takes the responsibility to invoke the `greet()` callback function with each item of the array as an argument.

-That brings to an easy rule to identifying callbacks.
+That brings to an easy rule for identifying callbacks.
 If you've defined a  function and you're not invoking it by yourself &mdash; but rather supply it to another function &mdash; then you've created a callback.

 You can always write  by yourself higher-order functions that use callbacks.
 For example, here's an equivalent version the `array.map()` method: